AGENTS

 * Configure shared defaults in [`extension.config.js`](/docs/features/extension-configuration).

-* Review config env loading behavior in [Environment variables](/docs/features/environment-variables#how-it-works).
+* Review configuration env loading behavior in [Environment variables](/docs/features/environment-variables#how-it-works).

 # Start command for build-and-launch workflow